hashicorp/terraform-provider-kubernetes/website/docs/index.html.markdown

 }
 ```

 If you have **both** valid configuration in a config file and static configuration, the static one is used as override.
 i.e. any static field will override its counterpart loaded from the config.

+### In-cluster service account token

+As a last resort, if no other configuration is available, and when it detects it is running in a kubernetes pod, the provider will try to use the service account token from the `/var/run/secrets/kubernetes.io/serviceaccount/token` path.
+Detection of in-cluster execution is based on the sole availability of the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables, with non empty values.

+If you have any of valid configuration in a config file or static configuration, in-cluster service account token will not be tried.

 ## Argument Reference